FG mulls over 5-year pre-retirement training for civil servants - Vanguard News

-Mrs Didi Walson-Jack, Permanent Secretary, Service Welfare Office, Office of the Head of the Civil Service of the Federation (OHCSF) stated this in an interview with newsmen on Friday in Abuja.
+Mrs Didi Walson-Jack, Permanent Secretary, Service Welfare Office, Office of the Head of the Civil Service of the Federation (OHCSF) stated this in an interview with the News Agency of Nigeria (NAN) on Friday in Abuja.

 She said that the plan would enable the civil servants to be well equipped and have ample time to plan ahead for a smooth transition.